Compensation

 Supervisors will evaluate proposals.
 Departments and divisions may also institute their own approval process.

 This should be based on individual departments and/or divisions.
-There is not a standard request form for 100% remote employees to be on campus, though they should be filling out the daily COVID screening, and a workspace may need to be prepared.
+There is not a standard request form for 100% remote employees to be on campus, though a workspace may need to be prepared.

 No. One-off requests such as meeting a plumber, or a child who is required to stay home from school due to illness, etc. does not need a new hybrid request/agreement.
 These requests should be treated as they were prior to the pandemic.